-It’s clear from our test results that Surfshark is faster than ExpressVPN in all locations tested.
-One of the reasons for this is that the WireGuard VPN protocol used by Surfshark is faster than the Lightway protocol used by ExpressVPN.
+It’s clear from our test results that Surfshark is faster than ExpressVPN in all locations that we tested.
+One of the reasons for this is that the WireGuard VPN protocol used by Surfshark is faster than Lightway protocol used by ExpressVPN.
 Another reason is that Surfshark simply offers a faster server network with more bandwidth available to its users.

 Fastest VPN tested – Right now the fastest VPN we have tested is NordVPN with the WireGuard protocol.
 But aside from WireGuard, NordVPN also offers very fast speeds with the OpenVPN protocol, as well as with all Double-VPN server configurations.
-You can see it outperforming ExpressVPN as well in our ExpressVPN vs NordVPN comparison.
+You can see it outperforming ExpressVPN in our ExpressVPN vs NordVPN comparison.

 To get the fastest VPN speeds possible, then check out NordVPN with WireGuard.